jimbrig/obsidian_vault/R/R Books List.md

 - [R, Not the Best Practices](https://bookdown.org/voevodin_nv/R_Not_the_Best_Practices/) This book will follow the first three months of learning R at my new job.
 Before that I was just okay at computers.
 I played games, used the interweb and Microsoft Word and Excel for professional stuff.
 I did not know anything about programming nor did I know a single programmer.
 Code for me was just that, code, a random string of matrix letters that meant nothing.
 Since the memories of not knowing shit are still fresh, I feel quite confident that I should be able to put myself in your shoes and bring you to the level of proficiency that you should be after learning R for three months.
 Yes, three months.
 This book will cover my first quarter of dealing with R and programming in general.

 - [Modern R with the tidyverse](https://b-rodrigues.github.io/modern_R/) This book can be useful to different audiences.
 If you have never used R in your life, and want to start, start with Chapter 1 of this book.
 Chapter 1 to 3 are the very basics, and should be easy to follow up to Chapter 9.
 Starting with Chapter 9, it gets more technical, and will be harder to follow.
 But I suggest you keep on going, and do not hesitate to contact me for help if you struggle!
 Chapter 9 is also where you can start if you are already familiar with R **and** the `{tidyverse}`, but not functional programming.
 If you are familiar with R but not the `{tidyverse}` (or have no clue what the `{tidyverse}` is), then you can start with Chapter 4.
 If you are familiar with R, the `{tidyverse}` and functional programming, you might still be interested in this book, especially Chapter 9 and 10, which deal with package development and further advanced topics respectively.

+- [A Sufficient Introduction to R](https://dereksonderegger.github.io/570L/) This book is intended to guide people that are completely new to programming along a path towards a useful skill level using R. I belive that while people can get by with just copying code chunks, that doesn’t give them the background information to modify the code in non-trivial ways.
+Therefore we will spend more time on foundational details than a “crash-course” would.

 ## R Package Development